reactchartjs/react-chartjs-2/website/docs/working-with-events.md

 ## getElementsAtEvent

-Get all dataset elements from mouse click event
+Gets all dataset elements from mouse click event.

 ```jsx
 import { useRef } from 'react';